akehrli/PXI-Project/README.md

 # PXI-Project

-#just a test to understand Git
+#just a test to understand Git.
+It begins to be understood...